 The final list of bad pixels uses six methods of detection that are executed on a set of test data.
-If a test is failed the bad pixel will be flagged with the failure method, which can result in multiple failure flags.
+If a test fails for a particular pixel then that pixel will be flagged with that failure method.
+A flag is recorded for each test failed by that pixel, possibly resulting in multiple failure flags that are summed together.
 Masking of only certain bad pixel types is possible using the failure flags written to the mask file.

 Figure 3: Bad pixel on one Fenix band.
-On the left, bad pixel appears as a straight line in level data; on the right, the same one is visible in level 3 as an undulating line.
+On the left, bad pixel appears as a straight line in level 1 data; on the right, the same one is visible in level 3 as an undulating line.